BenevolentAI/DeeplyTough/README.md

 - 23.02.2020: Updated code to follow our revised [JCIM paper](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00554), in particular away moving from UniProt-based splitting strategy as in our [BioRxiv](https://www.biorxiv.org/content/10.1101/600304v1) paper to sequence-based clustering approach whereby protein structures sharing more than 30% sequence identity are always allocated to the same testing/training set.
 We have also made data pre-processing more robust and frozen the versions of several dependencies.
 The old code is kept in `old_bioarxiv_version` branch, though note the legacy splitting behavior can be turned on also in the current `master` by setting `--db_split_strategy` command line argument in the scripts to `uniprot_folds` instead of `seqclust`.
 - 08.12.2020: pinned versions of requirements and updated DockerFile and README to reflect build instructions
+- 28.09.2021: replaced conda htmd with source build in dockerfile to relieve dependency solver (patched: 2.12.2021, also added biopython fn to remove non-protein atoms instead of VMD which is deprecated)

 ## License Terms